Chocolate Chip Pecan Cookies contain two types of chocolate and crunchy pecans to create the best chocolate chip cookies you've ever tasted!

 3 - Combine flour, cornstarch, baking soda and salt in a separate bowl.
 Gradually add flour mixture to wet ingredients in mixing bowl and blend slowly on low speed until the flour can no longer be seen.

-4 – Stir in chocolate chips and chocolate chunks.
-Fill a cookie scoop to make 2 inch balls of dough and place 12 of them on a cookie sheet.
+4 - Stir in chocolate chips, chocolate chunks and pecans.
+Fill a cookie scoop to make 2 inch balls of dough and place 12 of them on a cookie sheet lined with parchment paper if desired.
 Press extra chocolate chips on top of dough.
 Bake at 400 degrees for up to 8 minutes, but no longer.

-5 – Remove cookies from oven when rims are golden brown, but middle is still pale.
+5 - Remove cookies from oven when edges are golden brown, but middle is still pale.
 This is a very important step!
-Cookies will continue to bake on the sheet pan after removing from oven.
+They will continue to bake on the sheet pan after removing from oven.

-Adding cornstarch to the batter helps these cookies stay crispy.
+Adding cornstarch to the batter helps them stay crispy.
 Baking them at 400 degrees for only 8 minutes also causes the outer edge to crisp up while the middle stays chewy.

 - Measure the ingredients properly.